-- c) Appropriate prevention and intervention strategies, such as: - 1.
+- c) Appropriate prevention and intervention strategies, which may include: - 1.
 Collaborative arrangements with state and local law enforcement officials, designed to ensure that school safety officers and other security personnel are adequately trained, including being trained to de-escalate potentially violent situations, and are effectively and fairly recruited; - 2.
 Nonviolent conflict resolution training programs; - 3.
-Peer mediation programs and youth courts; and - 4.
-Extended day and other school safety programs; - d) Policies and procedures for contacting appropriate law enforcement officials in the event of a violent incident; - e) A description of the arrangements for obtaining assistance during emergencies from emergency services organizations and local governmental agencies; - f) Procedures for obtaining advice and assistance from local government officials, including the county or city officials responsible for implementation of Executive Law Article 2-B State and Local Natural and Man-Made Disaster Preparedness; - g) The identification of District resources which may be available for use during an emergency; - h) A description of procedures to coordinate the use of District resources and manpower during emergencies, including identification of the officials authorized to make decisions and of the staff members assigned to provide assistance during emergencies; - i) Policies and procedures for contacting parents, guardians, or persons in parental relation to District students in the event of a violent incident or an early dismissal; - j) Policies and procedures for contacting parents, guardians, or persons in parental relation to an individual District student in the event of an implied or direct threat of violence by the student against themselves, which includes suicide; - k) Policies and procedures relating to school building security, including, where appropriate: the use of school safety officers, school security officers, and/or school resource officers; and security devices or procedures;
+Peer mediation programs and youth courts; - 4.
+Extended day and other school safety programs; and - 5.
+If the District has a multi-disciplinary behavioral assessment team, behavioral assessment team, or a county or regional threat assessment team, the establishment and/or participation of District personnel in a multi-disciplinary behavioral assessment team to assess whether certain exhibited behaviors or actions need intervention or other support, including a school or District-level behavioral assessment team or, if available, a county or regional threat assessment team.
+When these teams are utilized, the District will: - (a) Describe the school, District, or county team and its purpose in the District-wide school safety plan; and - (b) Include information regarding the purpose and procedures of these teams in the District's annual personnel training on safety and emergency procedures. - d) Policies and procedures for contacting appropriate law enforcement officials in the event of a violent incident; - e) A description of the arrangements for obtaining assistance during emergencies from emergency services organizations and local governmental agencies; - f) Procedures for obtaining advice and assistance from local government officials, including the county or city officials responsible for implementation of Executive Law Article 2-B State and Local Natural and Man-Made Disaster Preparedness; - g) The identification of District resources which may be available for use during an emergency; - h) A description of procedures to coordinate the use of District resources and manpower during emergencies, including identification of the officials authorized to make decisions and of the personnel members assigned to provide assistance during emergencies; (Continued)